AndrejKh/CodeIgniter_Reservation_Management_Project/README.md

 # reservation-menager
-Bar and restorant reservation Cms in Codeigniter 3 Geneerate  QR code whithin the CMS
+Bar and restorant reservation Cms in Codeigniter 3 Generate  QR code whithin the CMS

 ## Requirements